dwachss/bililiteRange/docs/index.md

 ### `selection(s: string)`
 Short for `range.bounds('selection').text(s, 'end').select()`; useful for inserting text at the insertion point.
-This just inserts the String argument straight in the text; for a more sophisticated function, see `sendkeys` below.
+This just inserts the string argument straight in the text; for a more sophisticated function, see `sendkeys` below.

 ### `sendkeys(s: string)`
 Basically does text(s, 'end') but interprets brace-surrounded words (like `'{Backspace}'` as special commands that execute the